OleHolmNielsen/Slurm_tools/README.md

 These [Slurm](https://slurm.schedmd.com/overview.html)
 tools have been developed for management and monitoring of our cluster:

-1. [pestat](pestat/) Prints a Slurm cluster nodes status with 1 line per node and job info.
+1. [pestat](pestat/) Print Slurm nodes status with 1 line per node including job info.

 2. [slurmreportmonth](slurmreportmonth/) Generate monthly accounting statistics from Slurm using the sreport command.